hhaoyan/mbtr-grad/README.md

+## This repo is archived, please see https://github.com/hhaoyan/mbtr
 ## Gradient domain many-body tensor representation (MBTR)

 This code extends the many-body tensor representation (MBTR) to include derivatives so that one could perform gradient-domain machine-learning.